Skip to main contentScroll Top

 The History of Sukhothai

 The founding of Sukhothai as the capital of a new kingdom dates back to 1238.
-For the record, its name is dderived from Sanskrit and means "dawn of happiness".
-MBut to understand its origin, let's go back a little.
-In this part of Southeast Asia, the regions were split into several small, influential Tai kingdoms.
+Interestingly, its name is derived from Sanskrit and means "dawn of happiness."
+But to understand its origin, let's go back a little further.
+In this part of Southeast Asia, the regions were divided into several small but influential Tai kingdoms.

-When I write Tai, I mean the Tai language, which is a subgroup of the Tai language family. tai kadai although the populations are of different ethnic groups and religious backgrounds.
+When I write Tai, you should understand the Tai language, which is a subgroup of the Tai-Kadai language family, although the populations are of different ethnic groups and religious origins.

 His origins

-Sukhothai was then a commercial city under the supervision of Angkor although benefiting from a great deal of autonomy because it was located well to the north of the kingdom.
-Taken by the king of the kingdom of Lavo in 1180, its independence really began under the rebellion of 2 brothers, Po Khun Bangklanghao and Po Khun Phameung (Po Khun was a title of nobility).
+Sukhothai was then a trading city under the tutelage of Angkor, although it enjoyed considerable autonomy due to its location well to the north of the kingdom.
+Captured by the king of the Lavo kingdom in 1180, its independence truly began with the rebellion of two brothers, Po Khun Bangklanghao and Po Khun Phameung (Po Khun was a title of nobility).

 map of south east asian kingdoms around 1300